Coronavirus model projects 134,000 deaths in US, nearly double its last estimate

 -- In Colorado, offices can reopen at 50% capacity with other guidelines, including allowing 6 feet between employees' desks and increased cleaning.
 Still, the state encourages businesses to allow telecommuting when possible.

 -- In Florida, the first phase of reopening begins.
-That phase allows elective surgeries, and restaurants can open for outdoor dining with 6 feet between tables and indoor seating at 25% capacity.
+That phase allows non-urgent surgeries, and restaurants can open for outdoor dining with 6 feet between tables and indoor seating at 25% capacity.
 Shops can reopen at 25% capacity.
 Other businesses -- including bars, gyms and hair salons -- will remain closed.
+Three highly populated counties are not included.

 -- In Nebraska, most churches, salons and restaurants can reopen.